 - Biodegradable soap

 - Dried and fresh fruit

 - Beef jerky

 We HIGHLY discourage staging vehicles along the way of your trip.
 We put thousands of people on the river every year and only a handful request staging vehicles along their route.
 Completing your trip unsupported is the goal.
-If you feel you have no other way to make your trip work without a staged vehicle along the way, please make all arrangements to have this done before you arrive at our shop for your transport upriver – this avoid delays for our other customers.
-Again, good planning will eliminate the need for a vehicle to be staged along your route and makes the end of your trip less muddled figuring how to get the staged vehicle picked u
+If you feel that you have no other way to make your trip work without a staged vehicle along the way, please make all arrangements to have this done before you arrive at our shop for your transport upriver – this avoids delays for our other customers as well as yourself.
+Again, good planning will eliminate the need for a vehicle to be staged along your route and makes the end of your trip less muddled when figuring how to get the staged vehicle picked up.

-With all of the creepy crawlies this days, state law prohibits the transport of firewood for more than 25 miles.
+With all of the creepy crawlies these days, state law prohibits the transport of firewood for more than 25 miles.
 Here are your options:

 - Gather wood from sandbars as you see it – staying out of the trees.
 The further into the season you get, the less of an option this is.

 - Harvest firewood from the islands – why this isn’t a great idea:

 TIP: Leave the hatchet at home!
 If you’d seen the shins, feet and fingers we’ve seen – you’d bring a saw and not a hatchet.

 Purchasing firewood is the path of least resistance.
 Please – be careful out there!